How to Stay YOU After Retirement

 Welcome Visitors

-Host friends at your home for afternoon tea or a regular event at your home.
+Host friends at your home for afternoon tea or a regular event.
 Consider a weekly lunch date with friends at local restaurants if you prefer to go out.
 Social interactions, especially with new people, are enough to help you learn new things and stay active.

 Simply hosting afternoon tea each week can offer a lot of social and physical activity.
 You’re more likely to stay on the move, ensuring everything is tidy and everyone has snacks or full coffee cups.